Bernard Haykel

 Bernard Haykel (born 1968) is professor of Near Eastern Studies and the director of the Institute for Transregional Study of the Contemporary Middle East, North Africa and Central Asia at Princeton University.
 He has been described as "the foremost secular authority on the Islamic State’s ideology" by journalist Graeme C.A.
 Wood.

+Early life

-Haykel, of "partially" Lebanese ancestry, grew up in Lebanon and in the United States.
+Haykel was born to a Lebanese Christian father and a Polish Jewish mother, he grew up in Lebanon and the United States.
 He was awarded a Fulbright Fellowship in Yemen in 1992–1993.
 He obtained a bachelor's degree in International Politics at Georgetown University, MA, M Phil and, in 1998, Ph.D. in Islamic and Middle-Eastern Studies from the University of Oxford.

+Career

 After working as a post-doctoral research fellow at Oxford University in Islamic Studies, he joined New York University in 1998 as associate professor before taking up his post at Princeton.
 He became a Guggenheim Fellow in 2010.
 He is a member of the board of directors of the Arab Gulf States Institute in Washington.

 In addition to English, Haykel is fluent in Arabic and French and has taught advanced level Arabic at Georgetown, Oxford and Princeton.

+According to BBC News, Haykel speaks regularly to Mohammed bin Salman, the authoritarian ruler of Saudi Arabia.

+Personal life

+Haykel is married to Navina Najat Haidar, daughter of the former Indian Foreign Secretary Salman Haidar.
+He is a personal friend of Salman Rushdie.